About me

 - Invited by DC4420 (Defcon London) to speak on legal issues in cloud security, Oct 2012.

-Email: send email to my first initial only (not surname) at
+Email: send email to my first initial only (not surname)

 this domain name